BOARD OF DIRECTORS

 Eugene M. Bell, Secretary

-Eugene M. Bell is Senior Director of Summit Camp and Travel, an organization that provides summer camp, summer travel, and school year activity weekends for children in our special community.
+Eugene M. Bell is recently retired as Senior Director of Summit Camp and Travel, an organization that provides summer camp, summer travel, and school year activity weekends for children in our special community.
 He joined Summit in 1999.
 Prior to Summit he was the founding director of the NJ YM-YWHA Camp’s Round Lake Camp in 1981, also a special needs community, until 1998.
 Gene earned his Ed.M. in Special Education at Rutgers University, New Brunswick, NJ, and his BA in American Studies at the American University, Washington DC.

 Bob O’Malley, is currently a Senior Director of Sourcing and Procurement in the Broadcast Media industry.
 Bob has 30 plus years’ experience in developing and implementing sourcing strategies.
 He has negotiated highly visible strategic agreements for the distribution of content in both the Entertainment and Sports verticals.
 Bob and his wife Eva (former CHADD Board Member) cofounded the Monmouth County CHADD chapter (Currently – Tri CHADD NJ) in 2008 in response to several family members diagnoses with ADHD.